Illness and First Aid

 You do not need to keep your child off school unless they are running a temperature or are obviously unwell.

-If your child is unable to attend school due to illness, please contact the school office between 8.30 – 9.00 am.
+If your child is unable to attend school due to illness, please contact the school office absence line between 8.30 – 9.00 am, giving your child's name, class and reason for absence.
 You will need to contact the school for each day of absence that your child has.
 The school office is required to call any parent who has not reported their child’s absence by 9.15 am.

 If your child has poor attendance or has a regular pattern of illness you will be sent a ‘Reason for Absence’ form to complete detailing your child’s absence.
 This will need to be returned to the school office within 2 school working days.